KlickyMao/emqx-enterprise-docs-en/backends.rst

 .. code-block:: properties

-    ## After a client is connected to the EMQ X servcer, it excutes a SQL command (multiple SQL commands also supported)
+    ## After a client is connected to the EMQ X server, it executes a SQL command (multiple SQL commands also supported)
     backend.mysql.hook.client.connected.3 = {"action": {"sql": ["insert into conn(clientid) values(${clientid})"]}, "pool": "pool1"}

 Create MySQL DB